SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Fluttershy looks in the mirror and says, "You got this Fluttershy!"

 She blinks and is shocked to find her reflection replaced with Pinkie Pie.
 She backs away and hides behind her mane with her eyes looking at the floor.
-After a few seconds to compose herself, she looks back in the mirror to find her own reflection is back.
+After taking a few seconds to compose herself, she looks back in the mirror to find her own reflection is back.

 She hears a knock at the door and goes to answer it.